 The chrome is not of the best quality, but is completely intact with no corrosion.

 The clock has been disassembled and thoroughly cleaned, lubricated and polished.
-Getting the hour, minute and second hands off the dial is accomplished by gently pulling near the center of each hand as to not bend them.
+Getting the hour, minute and second hands off the dial is accomplished by gently pulling each of the hands on their edges near the center of the dial as to not bend them.

-There are plasctic gears on this clock, but none show any signs of wear.
+There are plastic gears on this clock, but none show any signs of wear.
 This also includes the metal gears and pivots.

 Pictured near the bottom is the striker for the internal alarm.
 Internal bells are not as loud as the external ones.